 The pages within this "About" section contain all of the essential information that you need before you register.

-On this page, we answer questions about who will be responsible for doing and overseeing the work.
+On this page, we answer questions about who will is responsible for doing and overseeing the work.

 Who is doing the study?

 HealthWise Wales is a partnership between the public and the scientific community in Wales.
 It is funded by Health and Care Research Wales which has responsibility for research in the NHS in Wales.

 The day to day running of the study is done by a team of researchers based in Cardiff and Swansea Universities.
 The study is overseen by a Public Involvement Member and a Scientific Advisory Group.

 Dr Sunil Dolwani of Cardiff University is the Scientific Lead for the project.

 To help ensure that HealthWise Wales is being managed in the public's interest and delivered for the benefit of the people of Wales HealthWise Wales has strong patient and public involvement and engagement(PPI&E).
 This is reflected in the HWW PPI policy (based on the National Standards for Public Involvement) and the HWW Implementation Plan which has been co-produced with our PPI&E Team member Jeffery Horton.
 Our implementation plan is designed to deliver a framework for our PPI activities and details the ongoing day to day involvement our public contributors provide to the project.

 For more information on Public Involvement in research, please visit the Health and Care Research Wales website.

 The HealthWise Wales Policy for Public Involvement is as follows: